 The Creative Writing Program at San Diego Mesa College offers a Creative Writing Certificate of Performance and range of classes for transfer credit and personal enrichment including fiction, poetry, and creative nonfiction.
 The main program goals are personal enrichment and to prepare students for upper division writing programs by offering courses that guide the development of writing skills.
 In this process, we provide writing workshops, individualized critiques of students' manuscripts, craft lectures, and exercises that encourage development of students as writers.

 Additionally, we offer Honors Creative Writing 249: Staff of Mesa Visions, the Mesa College Art and Literary Magazine.
-Regarding the history of this course, Professors Cost and Smith team-taught this literary magazine course in Fall 2007.
-As students learned to write poetry, fiction, and creative non-fiction, they also collectively judged writing, selected art, and designed the magazine.
-The semester ended with a celebration of the publication, awards ceremony, and reading of selected works.
+As students learn to write poetry, fiction, and creative non-fiction, they collectively judge writing, selected art, and design the magazine.
+The semester ends with a celebration of the publication, an awards ceremony, and reading of selected works.

 San Diego Mesa College

 7250 Mesa College Drive

 Fiction Writing, Fundamentals of Fiction Writing, and Intro to Creative